GalenWong/galenwong.github.io/src/data/blogs/2019-11-22-all-about-tsung/index.md

 means we are not sending traffic to the web app on our machine.

 </details>

+### Bypassing Chrome's `localhost` No Proxy Policy

+Turns out, Chrome (and Firefox) has a policy where if the host is `localhost`, the browser will not use the proxy.
+Instead, it directly send the request to the port without passing it the proxy.
+Can you think of why?

 A way for us to bypass that is to alias the address `127.0.0.1` with another domain name.
 We modify the `/etc/hosts` file.